elixir-geolix/geolix/README.md

 ## Adapters

-All the work done by geolix is handled using adapters.
+All the work done by Geolix is handled using adapters.
 These adapters can use a database, a webservice or any other means available to handle your lookup requests.

 Known adapters: